-Virtual and Augmented Reality (VR and AR) are the future of influencer marketing, and both VR and AR are becoming 'mainstream' much faster than most people realize.
-Don't believe us?
-Well, consider this: Global AR & VR revenues will grow from $4.1 billion in 2016 to $79 billion by 2021.
-Enterprise AR is also growing exponentially, expanding from $829 million in 2016 to $47.7 billion in 2021.
-It's the fastest-growing segment of AR & VR revenues and the largest revenue segment in 2021.
+Virtual and Augmented Reality (VR and AR) are the future of influencer marketing, and both VR and AR are becoming mainstream much faster than most people realize.
+Don’t believe us?
+Well, consider this: Global AR & VR revenues have grown from $4Bin 2016 to $40B in 2024.
+Additionally, Enterprise AR is also growing exponentially, expanding from $829M in 2016 to a projected $364B by 2030

-One great example of this comes from a heavy hitter: Coca-Cola.
-The world's most famous brand has been using VR technology for years to create unique marketing campaigns designed to engage customers and increase its already massive market share.
+One great example comes from a heavy hitter: Coca-Cola.
+The world’s most famous brand has been using VR technology for years to create unique marketing campaigns designed to engage customers and increase its already massive market share.

 In 2014, Coca-Cola took advertising to a new level by introducing the first-ever “Drinkable” Advertising campaign.
 The soft-drink giant collaborated with the music identifying software company Shazam to execute the campaign.
 By simply “Shazaming” the ad, users could watch as Coke poured in the screen of their phones and filled a glass.
 The promotion could be redeemed at any retail store in the US.